loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md

   <img src="pro_campaign_integration/pro_campaign_integration_general_settings.png" alt="LoyJoy to ProCampaign" width="600"/>
 </p>

-Scroll down until you see the "ProCampaign Integration".
-In the fields you can configure the data transfer.

-Make sure that you:
+Scroll down until you see a tab called "Add mapping".
+A mapping maps field names from LoyJoy to field names in ProCampaign.

 - Choose the LoyJoy bot(s) that you want to use the integration in
+- Click "Add mapping" to add a new mapping
+- Choose "Process variable" from the Source dropdown
-- Choose the variable (data field) from LoyJoy that you want to transfer (Source)
+- Enter the variable name from LoyJoy that you want to transfer as Source
-- Enter the target name of the data field that you store in ProCampaign (Target)
+- Enter the target name of the data field that you store in ProCampaign

 <p align="center">
   <img src="pro_campaign_integration/pro_campaign_mapping.png" alt="Mapping settings LoyJoy to ProCampaign" width="800"/>